Streampunk/beamengine/README.md

 To make it easier to make reference a stream, the codec type can be used as the name of a stream in the URL.
 If more than one stream of a particular type exists, a type-scoped index can be added, with for example `audio` and `audio_0` referencing the first audio stream, `audio_1` the second and so on.
 This is an alias ... the primary _stream_name_ is always based on the stream index.

 A final alias, `default`, is a reference to the stream that FFmpeg nominates as the default for a format.
 This is normally the main video track.
-The dafault track provides a time base for making reference to all the streams of a format.
+The dafault track provides a time base for making time references across all the streams of a format.

 Details about a stream can be retrieved in the form of a JSON document with a GET request.
 The following four requests are equivalent (`.json` extension is optional):